赤マント

 TRANSLATION: Red Cloak / Red Cape

-ORIGIN: Showa period (20th Century); Urban legend
+ORIGIN: Showa period (1930s); urban legend / schoolyard rumor

 ABILITIES:

-- Manifests in locked bathroom stalls
+- Appears inside locked or empty bathroom stalls

 WEAKNESSES: